scenerystack/community/docs/reference/api/sun/ToggleSwitch.md

 # ToggleSwitch

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/ToggleSwitch.ts](https://github.com/phetsims/sun/blob/main/js/ToggleSwitch.ts) for the most up-to-date information.

 ## Overview

 ToggleSwitch is a switch for toggling between 2 values, similar to iOS' UISwitch, used in iOS `'Settings' app.